kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/rosa/creating-a-cluster.md

 ## Prerequisites

-Follow the guide [here](https://docs.aws.amazon.com/ROSA/latest/userguide/getting-started-hcp.html) up until [Step 3](https://docs.aws.amazon.com/ROSA/latest/userguide/getting-started-hcp.html#getting-started-hcp-step-3) to install the required tools and setup the prerequisite infrastructure.
+Follow the guide [here](https://docs.aws.amazon.com/ROSA/latest/userguide/getting-started-hcp.html) up until ["Create a ROSA with HCP Cluster"](https://docs.aws.amazon.com/ROSA/latest/userguide/getting-started-hcp.html#create-hcp-cluster-cli) to install the required tools and setup the prerequisite infrastructure.
 Once Step 3 is done, you will be ready to proceed with creating a ROSA HCP cluster using cluster-api.

 ## Creating the cluster